-Join us for a special evening showcasing the golden age of concert band music featuring American patriotic music the evening before Independence Day.
+Join us for a special evening showcasing the golden age of concert band music featuring American patriotic music.
 The Blawenburg Band is one of the oldest community bands in the state, founded in 1890 in Blawenburg, NJ.
 The members of the Band range in age from their teens to their nineties, and include teachers and students, research scientists, lawyers, computer specialists, homemakers and active retirees.
 Some players have years of training and professional experience, others learned to play as children and are dedicated amateurs.

 Thursday, July 5

 Combining passionate originality and fierce authenticity, Diali Cissokho & Kaira Ba take West African dance music into new territory—literally, the North Carolina Piedmont.
 That’s where Cissokho, a griot born to a family of professional musicians in Senegal, makes his transplanted home.
 The result of this cross-continental collaboration is a fresh and exhilarating musical experience.

 This concert is sponsored by Sweetberry Bowls.
 Take 10% off all superfruit bowls and smoothies when you mention the Summer Concert.